Mainali1/Astra/README.md

 # Astra AI Assistant

 Astra is a powerful, open-source AI assistant with extensive features and capabilities.
-It comes in two editions: Single Edition (free for individual users) and Industry Edition (for enterprise use).
+It comes in two editions:

+- **🏠 Home Edition**: Perfect for personal use, with a comprehensive set of features for individual productivity
+- **🏢 Enterprise Edition**: Advanced features for business use, including team collaboration and enterprise security

 ## Features

+### 🏠 Home Edition Features

-### Core Features
+#### Core Features
 - 🧠 DeepSeek AI Integration
 - 🗣️ Voice Recognition (Vosk)
 - 🔊 Text-to-Speech (Piper)